 What is PACT?

-PACT or the Partnership for Carbon Transparency is a group of organisations belonging to the WBCSD that came together in 2020 to find a solution to the challenge of accurately measuring and creating transparency in Scope 3 emissions.
+PACT or the Partnership for Carbon Transparency is a membership-based group of organisations belonging to the WBCSD that came together in 2020 to find a solution to develop the global standard for calculating and exchanging consistent, comparable and credible Scope 3 emissions data across value chains, allowing organizations to take carbon-informed decisions.
+It consists of 30+ direct PACT members, 150+ ecosystem partners and 2500 companies involved in supply chains communicating with either PACT members or ecosystem partners.

 What organisations are members of PACT?

-Members of PACT cross industries and sectors, and represent organisations covering a wide range of supply chain partners.
+Partners of PACT cross industries and sectors, and represent organisations covering a wide range of supply chain partners.
+With around 150+ partners.

 - Initiatives such as the WEF and SME Climate Hub.